 2. The USSR supplied North Korea with pilots for their MiGs

-During the Korean War, not only the Soviet Union supported North Korea with new MiG-15 planes, but also pilots.
+During the Korean War, not only did the Soviet Union support North Korea with new MiG-15 planes, but they also gave them pilots.
 It wreaked havoc on many American aircraft during the first years of the war.

 3. Although the MiG-15 was an excellent dogfighter, it was designed primarily to hunt and destroy heavy bombers

-The reason why this is a high priority for aircraft designers during that time is the fact that in WWII, heavy bombers in many ways won the war.
+The reason why this was a high priority for aircraft designers during that time is the fact that in WWII, heavy bombers in many ways won the war.